-To go back to edit an existing poll, hover over the poll’s name in your Dashboard, and click Design Poll:
+To go back to edit an existing poll, hover over the poll’s name in your Dashboard, click Edit and then Settings:

-In the Advanced Poll Settings at the bottom, check the Email Restriction option.
-Checking this will require your respondents to validate their vote by clicking a link in an email sent to them.
+In the Restrictions section, check the Email Restriction option.
+Checking this will require your respondents to validate their vote by clicking a link in an email.

-You can further restrict voting on your poll by whitelisting specific emails, allowing only recipients you choose to vote in the poll.
+You can further restrict voting on your poll by allow listing specific emails, allowing only recipients you choose to vote in the poll.
 When you click the Email Restriction option, a Select Users button will appear.

 If you allow any email address, a participant must enter any valid email address to get access to the poll.
 The vote is registered when the participant clicks on a confirmation link.